zjw19970816/academic-true/content/home/experience.md

   * Designing the auto control board and the drive board.
   * Debugging and UD of the auto motor control.
     """

 [[experience]]
-  title = "Automobile Division of Zhuzhou CRRC Times Electric Co.，Ltd. " company = "Internship" company_url = ""
+  title = "Automobile Division of Zhuzhou CRRC Times Electric Co.，Ltd." company = "Internship" company_url = ""
   location = "Zhuzhou, Hunan"